We gather for worship every Sunday at 10am to respond to God’s presence in our lives and in the world.

-Traditional sacred music from the past thousand years is the starting point for our worship, and on top we add pieces from other traditions up to the present day.
-Hymns may be led by organ, piano or other instruments, or simply sung without accompaniment.
-The choir, and sometimes the handbell choir or other instrumentalists, add their praises.
+Traditional sacred music from the past thousand years is still the starting point for our worship, along with pieces from other traditions up to the present day.
+Hymns may be led by our new organ, while congregational members or guests often play instrumental solos during worship.
+We include the hymn music in our worship video, so you can join in from home.
 Whatever the style, music at St. Dunstan’s always speaks to both the heart and the mind.

 The St. Dunstan’s Choir provides musical leadership and offering most weeks during the school year.
 Normally, the choir meets for rehearsals on Thursday evenings and Sunday mornings to learn hymns, psalms, and anthems.
 Rehearsals aim to strengthen both individual musicianship and the skills of the group as a whole, with the added bonus of allowing us to pray as we learn anthems rooted in the Word.
 Rehearsal commitments are Thursdays from 7:00-8:30 pm, and Sunday mornings from 9:00-9:45 am, before singing for the 10:00 service, with one Thursday and Sunday off each month.
 All are welcome to join the choir — no experience necessary, just a willingness to commit to attending rehearsals and practicing regularly at home.

 We are currently in a liminal stage, with the new Delta variant uprooting our plans once again.
 If not meeting in person due to COVID concerns, we will meet virtually for a shortened rehearsal, and decide as a group if we’d like to work on putting together virtual anthems.

 If you would like to learn more about joining our choir, please contact our music director, Susanna Valleau: firstname.lastname@example.org

 St. Dunstan’s Parish Musicians